Agnes Jongerius

-Agnes Jongerius (Note: The phrase Agnes Jongerius is pronounced /nl/.
+Agnes Maria Jongerius (Note: The phrase Agnes Jongerius is pronounced /nl/.
 The words in isolation are pronounced /nl/ and /nl/.) (born 4 November 1960) is a Dutch trade unionist and politician who was a Member of the European Parliament (MEP) for the Netherlands between July 2014 and July 2024.
 She is a member of the Labour Party, part of the Progressive Alliance of Socialists and Democrats.
 Between 1987 and 2012 she worked for the Federatie Nederlandse Vakbeweging, a trade union federation.
 She was chair of the federation between 2005 and 2012.

 Career

 Jongerius was born in the De Meern neighbourhood in the city of Utrecht in 1960.
 Her father worked as a gardener.
 She went to the Bonifatius Lyceum, a gymnasium in the city of Utrecht between 1973 and 1979.
 In that latter year she went to Utrecht University to study social-economic history, graduating cum laude in 1988.